Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 6. Gene Kelly often insulted Debbie Reynolds' lack of of dance experience during the production of Singin' in the Rain (1952).
 Fred Astaire, who was in an adjacent dance studio, once found her crying under a piano and reassured her that all her hard work would pay off.

 7. The role of Billy Flynn in 2002's Chicago was first offered to John Travolta, before going to Richard Gere.
-This is the third film Travolta turned down that Gere accepted; the other three were American Gigolo, Days of Heaven and An Officer and a Gentleman.
-Travolta has since expressed his regrets turning down the part.
+This was the fourth film Travolta turned down that Gere accepted; the other three were American Gigolo, Days of Heaven and An Officer and a Gentleman.
+Travolta has since expressed regret for turning down the part.

 8. During filming of Gentlemen Prefer Blondes (1953), Jane Russell and Marilyn Monroe got along well and Russell called Monroe "Blondie."
 She was also the only person who could coax Monroe out of her trailer to begin the day's filming.

-9. Frank Sinatra and Marlon Brando did not like each other during Guys and Dolls (1955).
+9. Frank Sinatra and Marlon Brando did not like each other during the filming of Guys and Dolls (1955).
 Sinatra loathed the non-singing Brando for getting the starring role, while he got a lesser part.
 His nickname for Brando during filming was "Mumbles."

 10. Henry Winkler was offered the role of Danny Zuko in 1978's Grease, but turned it down in fear of being typecast.